andybyers21/Updated-Portfolio/content/portfolio/go_news_api.md

 weight = 2
 +++

-A News Aggregator web service written in Go.
+A News Aggregator RESTful Web service written in Go.

 Build and deployed using only Go's standard library.

 <!--more-->

 - [View Source Code](https://github.com/andybyers21/go_news_app_demo)
 - [View Site](https://go-news-app-demo.herokuapp.com/)

-Some more stuff qabout the app: something about RESTFUL API"s
+This app was built with a few specific goals in mind:

 - Use Go tamplating
 - Create search routing